 That’s nearly triple the cost.

-How Does the Coverage Amount Affect Life Insurance Pricing?
+How Does the Coverage Amount Affect Life Insurance Cost?

 Your coverage amount directly affects your premium.